Best West Asheville Restaurants

 Dobra Tea - quaint tea room with over 100 loose leaf teas and yummy desserts.
 It's the kind of place that has cubbies for your shoes while you're seated.
 Ah, yes.
 When you decide what tea you'd like, just ring a little bell and one of their lovely tea makers will arrive at your table.

-Foothills Butcher Bar– do you remember what it was like to eat a real cheeseburger, the kind you would make outside on the grill if you could?
+Foothills Butcher Bar- do you remember what it was like to eat a real cheeseburger, the kind you would make outside on the grill if you could?
 Locals are quickly figuring out where the best burgers in Asheville reside, and Foothills Butcher Bar is at the top of the list.
 Order the Carolina Burger with mustard and slaw, or branch out and get a Cuban.
-They have great weekly specials and host a Local Night on Tuesdays.
+They're now located at Hi Wire Brewing in Biltmore Village.

 Gan Shan Station - if you like dumplings, spicy Korean wings, rice bowls and ramen, this place is where it's at!
 Check it out, but get there early 'cause everyone else is checking it out too.